twishackaul/Iris-Classification/README.md

 - Loading Data: Then load the data using the already present cifar10 dataset in tensorflow.
 Use the syntax => datasets.cifar100.load_data()

-- Training the model: You can train the model using Convolutional Neural Network.
-Add the required loss and activation functions, performance metrics along with the optimizers and you can also apply any regularization technique such as Drop regularization if required.
+- Training the model: You can train the model using a traditional Artificial Neural Network.
+Add the required loss and activation functions, performance metrics along with the optimizers.

 - Testing model: Test the model using unseen data and calculate the testing accuracy.

 - Validating model: Validate or evaluate you model using a Confusion Matrix or Heatmap and calculate the accuracy, precision, recall, F1-Score, etc, according to your necessity.

-**Since the dataset is extremely large, using a triditional neural network would not be fulfilling the correct classification criteria, rathar, using a CNN with many layers can be considered more apt in such a case to get correct predictions.**
+**Since the dataset is not that large and comparatively clean, a simple ANN would work perfectly for getting correct predictions with maximum accuracy.**